BWN1/college-assignments/README.md

   - [X] Login Page

 # Part 2 Requirements
-- [ ] Responsive Design for all screen sizes
+- [X] Responsive Design for all screen sizes
-- [X] Update HTML to Handlebars *Partially - I think I could do more*
+- [X] Update HTML to Handlebars
 - [X] Git, GitHub & Heroku
 - [ ] Server-side validation for login and register forms
   - Login - only check for nulls